 Eibar is in the west of Guipuzcoa, on the border with Vizcaya and 25 miles from Bilbao and San Sebastian.
-It used to be a major player in the Spanish steel industry and is renowned for the quality of its handguns.
-At a peak in the 1970’s, it had a population of nearly 40,000.
+It used to be a major player in the Spanish steel industry and was renowned for the quality of its handguns, but the furnaces & the firearms have long been silent.
+At its peak in the 1970’s, Eibar had a population of nearly 40,000.
 Today that figure is nearer 27,000.

 |Hemmed-in, but Eibar get the most out of Ipurua|